-Equity Monday: Uber-Postmates is announced, three funding rounds, and narrative construction – TechCrunch
+Equity Monday: Uber-Postmates is announced, three funding rounds and narrative construction – TechCrunch

 Then, it got confirmed.
 So, here’s the second edition of today’s Equity Monday, recast due to the deal’s official nature:

 - Uber will buy Postmates for $2.65 billion in an all-stock transaction.
 Uber shares were up this morning ahead of the open on the wings of the rumor — wings that beat even harder after the deal was confirmed.
-Uber investors seem pleased, for now, that after losing out on GrubHub their company has managed to buy a smaller player.
+Uber investors seem pleased, for now, that after losing out on Grubhub their company has managed to buy a smaller player.
 Doing so may give Uber more leverage over restaurants and drivers, and boost Uber’s H2 2020 revenue numbers that will still be impacted by COVID-19 and its resulting economic impacts.

 - Q3 earnings don’t kick off for tech and other VC-backed companies for a bit, and heading into the week the public markets are up.
 Despite all the bad news.
-The inverse correlation between bad news (short-term, economic), and stock market gains is slowly moving from joke to sordid reality.
+The inverse correlation between bad news (short-term, economic) and stock market gains is slowly moving from joke to sordid reality.

-- This week we’re keeping tabs on US and Chinese economic data, the geopolitical situation in Hong Kong and the India-China border, and Q2 VC data as it comes out.
+- This week we’re keeping tabs on U.S. and Chinese economic data, the geopolitical situation in Hong Kong and the India-China border, and Q2 VC data as it comes out.

-- We also dug into three funding rounds this morning, detailing Scalefast raising $22 million, DigniFi raising $14 million, and AirVet raising $14 million as well.
+- We also dug into three funding rounds this morning, detailing Scalefast raising $22 million, DigniFi raising $14 million and AirVet raising $14 million as well.
 More international rounds to come, we promise.

 We wrapped this morning wondering if Postmates can provide a narrative boost to Uber, a company that isn’t going to have the best Q2 numbers in its history.
-With Postmates tucked under its arm going into the earnings call, Uber can double-down on its Uber Eats narrative, flash Postmates around the room, and promise that Rides data will get better as well.
+With Postmates tucked under its arm going into the earnings call, Uber can double-down on its Uber Eats narrative, flash Postmates around the room and promise that Rides data will get better as well.

 Perhaps that would be enough?